Skip to main content

 Versioning

 The API is not URL-versioned — there is no /v1 segment.
 The version is the OpenWA release you run.
-Check it any time with the public health endpoint:
+Check it any time with the health endpoint.
+The endpoint itself is public, but since v0.19.0 the version field is disclosed only to callers presenting a valid API key — an unauthenticated probe still gets 200 with status and timestamp, and no version to fingerprint:

 Pin your deployment to a known release and read the field reference for that version.
 When a field or default is version-sensitive, this documentation says so.